zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 `controller.customPorts` | A list of custom ports to expose on the NGINX ingress controller pod.
 Follows the conventional Kubernetes yaml syntax for container ports. | []
 `controller.defaultTLS.cert` | The base64-encoded TLS certificate for the default HTTPS server.
 If not specified, a pre-generated self-signed certificate is used. **Note:** It is recommended that you specify your own certificate. | A pre-generated self-signed certificate.
 `controller.defaultTLS.key` | The base64-encoded TLS key for the default HTTPS server. **Note:** If not specified, a pre-generated key is used.
 It is recommended that you specify your own key. | A pre-generated key.
 `controller.defaultTLS.secret` | The secret with a TLS certificate and key for the default HTTPS server.
 The value must follow the following format: `<namespace>/<name>`.
-Used as an alternative to specifiying a certifcate and key using `controller.defaultTLS.cert` and `controller.defaultTLS.key` parameters. | None
+Used as an alternative to specifying a certificate and key using `controller.defaultTLS.cert` and `controller.defaultTLS.key` parameters. | None
 `controller.wildcardTLS.cert` | The base64-encoded TLS certificate for every Ingress host that has TLS enabled but no secret specified.
 If the parameter is not set, for such Ingress hosts NGINX will break any attempt to establish a TLS connection. | None
 `controller.wildcardTLS.key` | The base64-encoded TLS key for every Ingress host that has TLS enabled but no secret specified.
 If the parameter is not set, for such Ingress hosts NGINX will break any attempt to establish a TLS connection. | None
 `controller.wildcardTLS.secret` | The secret with a TLS certificate and key for every Ingress host that has TLS enabled but no secret specified.
 The value must follow the following format: `<namespace>/<name>`.
 Used as an alternative to specifying a certificate and key using `controller.wildcardTLS.cert` and `controller.wildcardTLS.key` parameters. | None